jordaniodev/hostfully-booking-application/README.md

 Feel free to explore the codebase, contribute to the project, and make it even better!

-Thank you for taking the time to complete this test, and best of luck with your application!
+Thank you for taking the time to see this test!

 ---